 - Confusion – for BAC ranging between .18 and.30 percent, characterized by staggering.

 - Stupor-BAC ranges between .25 and .40 percent, characterized by decreased heart rate.

 - Coma – for BAC ranging between.
 35 and .50 percent, characterized by unconsciousness.

 Taking Care of an Intoxicated Individual

-A person who is suffering from mild alcohol intoxication can be taken home and monitored.
-In addition, you will need to make sure that the person is kept away from dangerous machines and from driving.
-You also need to ask the person if any medication or illegal drug was ingested together with the alcohol.
-To rule out injuries or illnesses, you should check the individual’s responsiveness.
+A person suffering from mild alcohol intoxication can be taken home and monitored.
+In addition, you will need to ensure that the person is kept away from dangerous machines and driving.
+You also need to ask the person if any medication or illegal drug was ingested with the alcohol.
+You should check the individual’s responsiveness to rule out injuries or illnesses.

 In extreme cases, treatment for alcohol intoxication will require the following: